How Cocaine is Used

 While the above are the most common forms of cocaine abuse, users have experimented with other forms of administration.
 These methods are said to be ways of getting cocaine into the system faster or producing a more intense high.
 This is more often than not false and almost always dangerous.

-Some other methods of taking cocaine include:
+Some other methods of taking cocaine include these:

 Anally